Beautiful Ruins In The Heart Of The English Countryside

 All in all Kenilworth Castle is a stunning ruined castle to go visit and explore, whatever the weather Kenilworth Castle will truly transport you to another world.

 Kenilworth Castle is situated in a small town of the same name in Warwickshire, England.
-It is one of the finest castle ruins in England and is probably my favorite castle to explore.
+It is one of the finest castle ruins in England and is probably my favourite castle to explore.

 The Castle was built over several centuries and has been linked to some of the most famous names in English history.
 It is thought that the original structure dates back to Saxon times which where most likely destroyed during the Saxon wars with the Danes.
 However the oldest part still standing dates back to 1120, After the Norman Conquest Kenilworth Castle became property of the crown and around 1129 King Henry I gave it too a Norman noble Geoffrey de Clinton who was the Treasurer and Chief of Justice of England at the time.